Payroll FAQs for Small Businesses in BC

 March 23rd 2022

-Complete Bookkeeping is BC's premium certified bookkeeper providing bookkeeping services for businesses in Kamloops.
+Complete Bookkeeping & Advisory Services is BC's premium certified bookkeeper providing bookkeeping services for businesses in Kamloops.
 With over 30 years of experience, Complete Bookkeeping also provides full cycle bookkeeping, including payroll management.

 Before small businesses can afford a human resource team, they may struggle with payroll management for their employees.
 Payroll management seems like an easy job, but to anyone unfamiliar with payroll legislation it has high risks of mistakes that might lead to fines and penalties.
 If you run a small business in BC and are currently managing payroll by yourself, we want to share some basic payroll rules to help you.